dimitri-vs/llm-prompt-snippets/cursor_ide/README.md

 ## When To Use Agentic Mode

-The original Composer mode isn't anywhere reliable enough, but the Agentic mode is really great for when you need to do something that requires a lot of small changes across a lot of files or as a starting point for a refactoring when you don't really know what upstream/downstream changes are required.
+While the original Composer mode lacks reliability, Agentic mode excels at tasks requiring multiple small changes across files or when initiating refactoring without full knowledge of required upstream/downstream changes.

+⚠️ You should already be doiing this, but if you are going to use Agentic mode, make sure that you keep your code file under 500 lines.
+As of 2025-01, this is the maximum range that Cursor Agent can read in two attempts.

 ## Debugging Workflow